EnzoBizinoto/new_war_Game/jogo-nave-master/README.md

-# jogo-nave
-Jogo desenvolvido com bases HTML5, JavaScript, Jquery e CSS3
+# Game developed with HTML5, JavaScript, jQuery, and CSS3 foundations